 Students will gain familiarity with the Old Babylonian script.

 Attendance and active participation are obligatory for seminars.
 Students are required to prepare for and attend all sessions.
 The convenors need to be informed without delay of any classes missed for a good reason (i.e. due to unforeseen circumstances such as illness, family issues, problems with residence permits, the Dutch railways in winter, etc.).
 In these cases it is up to the discretion of the convener(s) of the course whether or not the missed class will have to be made up with an extra assignment.
 The maximum of such absences during a semester is two.
 Being absent without notification and/or more than two times can result in exclusion from the term end exams and a failing grade for the course.

 The grade in the course will be determinated as follows: 20% attendance, 30% midterm exam and 50% final exam.
 Each of these exams will require the production of full verbal paradigms, answering short open questions about the grammar, identification of cuneiform signs in isolation and in context, and the transliteration, transcription and translation of selected passages (read in class, as well as new ones).

 The last class before the final exam will be a review session and students can discuss the exam results in office hours after the end of the term.

-— Huehnergard, J. 2011.
+The reading list consists of selected pages from the following books: — Huehnergard, J. 2011.
 A Grammar of Akkadian, 3rd Edition.
 Harvard Semitic Studies. — Kouwenberg, N. J. C. 2010.
 The Akkadian Verb and Its Semitic Background.
 Eisenbrauns.